medipixel/Angiography-Image-Pairs-for-Correspondence-Matching/README.md

 # Angiography Image Pairs for Correspondence Matching

+We will publish papers about evaluation results soon.

 ## Dataset Information

 This repository shares selected frames from the original "Angiographic dataset for stenosis detection", which consists of coronary angiography cine images.